 Highlights: Strong-willed, Loyal, Watchful

 This Mastiff-type dog’s existence dates as far back as the 700 B.C.
-As such, they were first bred in Southern Italy by farmers who wanted a breed that was large in size, had a nice smooth coat and saggy skin.
-In the process, they also aimed for a more family-friendly breed.
+They were first bred in Southern Italy by farmers who wanted a breed that was hefty, but also had a nice smooth coat and saggy skin.
+But they also aimed for a more family-friendly breed.

 Like all mastiff dogs, the Neapolitan is massive.
 It’s likely that these dogs may grow up to 150 lbs or more depending on genetics and gender.
 In addition, they’re long and compact dogs.
 In fact, the length of the body is roughly 15% longer than the height.